 There are several ways to search for a therapist, including by doing a simple Google search.
 Some people turn to trusted friends or family for recommendations, or use a social media community to get names.
 You can also call the phone number on the back of your insurance card and ask them to give you some referrals.
 You can visit Psychology Today www.psychologytoday.com —this is a helpful resource because many therapists maintain this as an active listing, and you can search using filters such as zip code, therapist specialty, whether the therapist takes your insurance, and so on. .

-I share my office suite at 8600 West Chester Pike with Danielle Havelin, who is an EMDR trained therapist and who has an array of other skills to help people work with trauma and life stressors.
+I share my office suite at 8600 West Chester Pike with Danielle Havelin, who is an EMDR certified therapist and who has an array of other skills to help people work with trauma and life stressors.

 Finally, there are several larger group practices in this area that may be able to accommodate individuals looking to see a therapist more immediately, including Springfield Psychological Services and Psych Choices of the Delaware Valley.
 A practice in the area that sees children is Child Guidance Resource Center.